 Why are apprenticeships falling in popularity?

-While NVQ apprenticeships have been the traditional route to gain access to a gas engineer job, it’s a route that’s slowly being replaced by learning programmes.
+While NVQ heating engineer apprenticeships have been the traditional route to gain access to a gas engineer job, it’s a route that’s slowly being replaced by learning programmes.

-The core reason for this is a lack of apprenticeships from companies to take apprentices on.
+The core reason for this is a lack of apprenticeship funding for companies to take gas apprentices on.
+Without this funding, companies are having to pay the full salary for the apprentice throughout their training.
 Operating an apprenticeship means a three or four-year commitment to work with and train an individual.
-As a result, firms want the person they’re invested in to continue working at their company for a long period of time.
-However, changes to the economy and how frequently workers swap jobs mean this is no longer happening, with some firms losing apprentices to competitors almost as soon they’ve completed their training.
-It’s led to a reluctance to take on and train apprentices.
+Because of this investment, firms want the person they’re invested in to continue working at their company for a long period of time.
+However, changes to the economy and how frequently workers swap jobs mean this is no longer happening, and with some firms losing apprentices to competitors almost as soon they’ve completed their training, it’s led to a reluctance to take on and train apprentices.

 Are you interested in becoming a gas engineer?
 We’ve got the further information you need and can help you get on the right track to becoming a fully qualified and working gas engineer as quickly as possible.
 Get in touch with us today to kickstart your next career move.